dineshpinto/ml-droplet-recognition/README.md

 # Droplet Detection with Neural Networks

-Use a Convolutional Neural Network (CNN) built in TensorFlow and Keras to detect a droplet in an experimental data set.
+Use a Convolutional Neural Network built in TensorFlow and Keras to detect a droplet in an experimental data set.

-The neural net consists of 3 layers, and for testing data shows reasonable results for test data as shown below:
+The neural net consists of 3 layers, and for testing data shows reasonable results as shown below:

 ![neural_net_results](results/test_data_result.png)